catppuccin/userstyles/docs/src/content/docs/userstyle-creation/tips-and-tricks/hot-reloading.md

 ---
-title: See changes in real time
+title: Using hot reloading in Stylus
 description: Tips for setting up hot reloading.
 sidebar:
   order: 2